PHILLY TRUCE

 Updated IRMP prototype after design adjustments

-We lacked clear user needs and direction for the Route Management feature.
+We lacked clear user needs and direction for the Route Management ( second feature).
 To address this, we created a flowchart to identify missing elements and had discussions with clients.

-We lacked clear user needs and direction for the Route Management feature.
+We lacked clear user needs and direction for the Route Management ( second feature).
 To address this, we created a flowchart to identify missing elements and had discussions with clients.

 Key issues included: